 Do you suffer from carpal tunnel syndrome?
 Do you believe this syndrome was caused by your work?
 If so, you can likely file a workers’ compensation claim.

 How can you claim workers’ compensation for carpal tunnel syndrome?
 As more and more employees use a keyboard and mouse at work, carpal tunnel syndrome is becoming increasingly common.
 Workers’ compensation may be the only way for you to receive compensation for your injury.
-If you plan on making a workers’ compensation claim for carpal tunnel syndrome, you should understand the workers’ compensation system in your state.
+If you plan on making a workers’ compensation claim for carpal tunnel syndrome, you should understand the workers’ compensation system in Kansas or Missouri.